Working with (eco)skills

 By the end of the activity, clients/students will:

-• be aware of their eco-skills, how they use them in their lives, which ones they consider the most important and how they can develop them further.
+• identify their eco-skills, how they use them in daily life, which ones they value most, and how they can further develop them;

 Resources needed